MaastrichtU-IDS/MIRACLE/README.md

 4. Enter container to run commands

     ```bash
-    docker exec -it prodigy-dailymed bash
+    docker exec -it prodigy-indications bash
     ```

 5. Stop and remove the container